 The humble cross is arguably the most recognizable and iconic symbol for all Christian faiths.
 One of the more common forms of the cross, are the wall mounted crosses that can be seen in places of worship, as well as within our very homes.
-The cross not only represents the sacrifice Jesus Christ made for us.
-They also display our faith and devotion in Jesus Christ, God and the Church.
+The cross not only represents the sacrifice Jesus Christ made for us, it also displays our faith and devotion in Jesus Christ, God and the Church.

-To help those of you that are either curious about the different cross designs or looking for an appropriate cross for your home or for someone else.
 This article will be covering some of the more common designs that are acceptable for the majority of Christian and Catholic faiths.
-For the many Christians can not display imagery of Christ, we have included crosses that do not depict Jesus Christ himself.
+The information below can then help those who are curios about different cross designs make an informed decision when choosing one for their own home or as a gift.
+As Christians can not display imagery of Christ, we have included crosses that do not depict Jesus Christ himself.